geopm/geopm/service/docs/source/docu.rst

 -----------------

 The number of columns in a source file should not exceed 70 or 80 before wrapping the line.
-Exceptions are allowed when it is required for compliation or similar.
+Exceptions are allowed when it is required for compilation or similar.
 In general, follow the style in the file you are modifying.

 Sections